Salem State will begin accepting Commonwealth Dual Enrollment registrations for our spring 2016 semester on Monday, November 30, 2015.

-Students who are accepted in the dual enrollment program at Salem State will have their tuition and fees waived by the college for a maximum of one class per semester.
+Students who are accepted in the dual enrollment program at Salem State will have their tuition and fees waived by the university for a maximum of one class per semester.
 Students will be responsible for textbooks, transportation and instructional materials.
 It will be the responsibility of the student to pay for any additional classes.

 An eligible course must be a credit-bearing college-level course that counts for no less than three credit hours.
 The Department of Higher Education has also placed an emphasis on courses that are "easily transferable" and qualify under the MassTransfer Block, or is within the disciplines of computer science, technology or engineering.
 Certain courses such as remedial and physical activity courses are not allowed for participation in this program.

 The disciplines included in the MassTransfer block are behavioral and social sciences, humanities and fine arts, natural or physical science, English composition/writing, and mathematics/quantitative reasoning.
 More information about MassTransfer can be found at mass.edu/masstransfer